 1234 N. Quail Lane 1234 N Quaile Lan

-Calculates the cosine distance between two strings.
-A matching algorithm that is similar to the searching algorithms implemented in editors such as Sublime Text, TextMate, Atom, and others.
+Calculates the score from a matching algorithm similar to the searching algorithms implemented in editors such as Sublime Text, TextMate, Atom, and others.
 One point is given for every matched character.
-Subsequent matches yield two bonus points.
-A higher score indicates a higher similarity.
+Subsequent matches yield two bonus points. ↩

-Note: Generally this algorithm is fairly inefficient, as for length m, n of the input CharSequence's left and right respectively, the runtime of the algorithm is O(m*n).
+Generally this algorithm is fairly inefficient, as for length m, n of the input CharSequence’s left and right respectively, the runtime of the algorithm is O(m*n). ↩